You can get from Palma Airport to Can Picafort by taxi transfer, car hire and bus. Here we provide information on each option.

-To view the current timetable for route A32 please follow this link
+To view the current timetable and bus fares for route A32 please follow this link

 Take the Route No.1 bus from Palma airport to Palma City Intermodal Station.
 A single ticket is 5 Euro and under 5’s are free.
 Buses go every 15 minutes on average, although after 21:30 only every 30 minutes.